 We used standard Cochrane methodological procedures.
 Three review authors independently extracted and collated data.
 We assessed the risk of bias of all included trials.
 We contacted trial authors to obtain missing information.

 For this 2017 update we added one new trial involving 405 participants with uncomplicated acute respiratory infection.
 Overall, this review included 11 studies with a total of 3555 participants.
 These 11 studies involved acute respiratory infections including acute otitis media (three studies), streptococcal pharyngitis (three studies), cough (two studies), sore throat (one study), common cold (one study), and a variety of RTIs (one study).
 Five studies involved only children, two only adults, and four included both adults and children.
 Six studies were conducted in a primary care setting, three in paediatric clinics, and two in emergency departments.

-Studies were well reported, and appeared to be of moderate quality.
+Studies were well reported, and appeared to be of moderate certainty evidence.
 Randomisation was not adequately described in two trials.
 Four trials blinded the outcomes assessor, and three included blinding of participants and doctors.
 We conducted meta-analysis for antibiotic use and patient satisfaction.

 We found no differences among delayed, immediate, and no prescribed antibiotics for clinical outcomes in the three studies that recruited participants with cough.
 For the outcome of fever with sore throat, three of the five studies favoured immediate antibiotics, and two found no difference.
 For the outcome of pain related to sore throat, two studies favoured immediate antibiotics, and three found no difference.
 One study compared delayed antibiotics with no antibiotic for sore throat, and found no difference in clinical outcomes.